blockchain-lab/shared_vision_towards_programmable_economy/README.md

 In May 1962 the vision of a "[time-sharing computer system with many remote stations](http://dl.acm.org/citation.cfm?id=1460847)" was presented, known as The Internet today.
 Nobody owns the Internet.
 This has been a critical factor for its decade long success story.
 The Internet consists of numerous Autonomous Systems which are loosely coupled and have a common numbering mechanism.
 On top of this global communication infrastructure we build email, videoconferencing, entertainment platforms, search engines, marketplaces, countless cloud services, and essentially a digital economy.
-However, after many decades we still lack a similar decentral infrastructure for essential economic primitives such as: identity, money, trust, and markets.
+These examples often contain a single central point of control and authority.
 It has proven hard to create a decentralized governance layer for such vital public infrastructure.

 Joseph Stiglitz co-authored the "Architecture of Economic Systems" in 1985, describing how decision making units can be organized together within a system.
 It presents a basic framework to compare the performance of decentralized and centralized economic systems.
 Centralized economic systems have given away to decentralized forms.
+The current challenge is to further refine the decentralized form: storage and governance of authoritative answers to ownership questions use a public and transparent infrastructure.

+Trust, accountability and reputation mechanisms are closely tied.
+Transparency can be used to make an authority accountable in order to establish trust.
+It promotes integrity of operations by monitoring the correct behavior of economic actors [[REF](https://www.petsymposium.org/2017/papers/issue4/paper87-2017-4-source.pdf)].

+Creating public, transparent, and decentralized infrastructures has remained an open problem in many cases.
+We lack a decentral infrastructure for essential economic primitives such as: identity, money, trust, and markets.

 ### Architecture for creating trust